pedro-moreira-ibm/bob_workshop_portugal/lab3.1/README.md

 orchestrate env add -n wxo-bob -u <INSERT_YOUR_URL> --type ibm_iam --activate
 ```

-When prompted, paste the API key.
-It's excpected it won't show up, even if you copied.
-This happens for security reasons.
-Just copy once and press Enter.
+When prompted, paste your API key.

+It is expected that the key will not appear while typing.
+This is normal and done for security reasons.

-You should be able to see the message that the environment has sucessfully created and is now active.
+After pressing Enter, you should see a confirmation message indicating that the environment was successfully created and activated.

 <img width="3368" height="1975" alt="image" src="https://github.com/user-attachments/assets/820f856f-5c5f-4c93-acef-af0e2ee65c67" />

+---

-### 4.4: Ask Bob to Import the agent and Tool to watsonx Orchestrate
+## 4.4: Ask Bob to Import the Agent and Tool

-Now that the environment is configured, ask Bob to import the MCP tools.
+Now that the environment is configured, ask Bob to import the assets into watsonx Orchestrate.

 **Prompt for Bob:**

 ```bash
 Import the python tool and agent to my wxo-bob watsonx Orchestrate environment.
 Follow the watsonx Orchestrate ADK documentation MCP server to find the appropriate import commands.
 ```

 <img width="3839" height="2220" alt="image" src="https://github.com/user-attachments/assets/8e45f0fa-abc4-44ab-9d67-4f6befed053d" />

-During the import, Bob may encounter issues such as:
+During the import process, Bob may need to resolve issues such as:
 - Tool names containing spaces
 - Missing dependencies
-- Requirements file needing updates
+- Requirements file updates
-- Incorrect configuration values
+- Configuration adjustments

-Allow Bob to fix these issues and retry the import.
-It will notify you once everything was imported sucessfully.
+Allow Bob to apply fixes and retry the import if necessary.

 <img width="3839" height="2141" alt="image" src="https://github.com/user-attachments/assets/17d854d0-6eec-4e5c-b93e-17eb26d4de6e" />

-**✅ Checkpoint**: agent and tool are imported and ready to use in watsonx Orchestrate.
+**✅ Checkpoint:** The agent and tool were successfully imported into watsonx Orchestrate.

 ---

-## Step 5: Access your watsonx Orchestrate UI and try the agent there
+# Step 5: Access watsonx Orchestrate and Test the Agent

+---

+## 5.1: Open watsonx Orchestrate

-### 5.1: Launch watsonx Orchestrate
+Launch your watsonx Orchestrate environment.

 <img width="3710" height="1824" alt="image" src="https://github.com/user-attachments/assets/9151dd76-0570-4388-96ff-616e5bceab0c" />

-### 5.2: Go to the Build Agent tab
+---

-Open the Build Tab
+## 5.2: Open the Build Tab

+Navigate to the **Build** tab.

 <img width="3704" height="1833" alt="image" src="https://github.com/user-attachments/assets/05811452-1acd-4d9b-971b-26ac553d1669" />

-Verify that your agent and tool were imported
+Verify that both the agent and tool are available.

 <img width="3779" height="2031" alt="image" src="https://github.com/user-attachments/assets/1726e663-be7a-48c3-9c7f-06dd3321a38d" />

+---

+## 5.3: Open and Test the Agent

-### 5.3: Open the agent, inspect it and try it!
+Open the agent, inspect its configuration, and test it directly from the UI.

 <img width="3839" height="2054" alt="image" src="https://github.com/user-attachments/assets/4fa466e9-e1db-423d-87d6-8e2ec6c2e3bc" />

-**✅ Checkpoint**: everything was imported to watsonx Orchestrate and is sucessfully working.
+**✅ Checkpoint:** The agent and tool are successfully working inside watsonx Orchestrate.

 ---

-## Congratulations! 🎉
+# Congratulations! 🎉

-You've successfully completed Lab 3!
-You've learned to:
+You have successfully completed Lab 3.

+In this lab, you learned how to:
-- ✅ Use IBM Bob to build tools and agents project
+- ✅ Use IBM Bob to build AI agents and tools
-- ✅ Configure and use MCP servers in BOB
+- ✅ Configure and use MCP servers in Bob
+- ✅ Generate watsonx Orchestrate-compatible assets
-- ✅ Import MCP tools into watsonx Orchestrate
+- ✅ Import tools and agents into watsonx Orchestrate
-- ✅ Test an agent in watsonx Orchestrate
+- ✅ Validate and test an AI agent in watsonx Orchestrate